ummshsh/cmdblockbuster/README.md

 - Wall kicks

 ## Field
-It have 2 invisible top rows to spawn tetrominoes, it is enough for SRS system
+It have 2 top rows to spawn tetrominoes that are intended to be invisible, they are visible in XAML project for debug though

 ## TODO
 - [x] Implement SRS rotation